 |Darrell Hazell||Purdue||BIG TEN||1-11 (0-8)|

-Three really stick out: Gus Malzahn, Mark Helfrich, and Gary Andersen, and if there is a connection it is stability and familiarity.
+Three really stick out: Gus Malzahn, Mark Helfrich, and Gary Andersen, and if there is a connection it is stability.

 Malzahn led Auburn to the national title game in his first season, a terrific coaching job.
 While he had left Auburn for a year, Malzahn was extremely familiar with the roster he had inherited, given his three years as offensive coordinator.
-That certainly eased the transition for him and the rest of his staff, especially on offense.
+That certainly eased the transition to a new coaching staff, especially on offense.

 The same can be said for Helfrich, who replaced Chip Kelly at Oregon after serving as the school's offensive coordinator.
 He knew the roster and several of the assistants under Kelly remained in Eugene with Helfrich in charge, including defensive coordinator Nick Aliotti and Scott Frost, the team's wideouts coach turned offensive coordinator.

-There was more turnover (coaching-wise) at Wisconsin with Andersen arriving from Utah State, but the Badgers returned eight starters on offense and seven starters on defense from a team coming off a Rose Bowl appearance.
+There was more turnover (coaching-wise) at Wisconsin with Andersen taking over, but the Badgers returned eight starters on offense and seven starters on defense from a team coming off a Rose Bowl appearance.

-Kingsbury did a terrific job at Texas Tech, leading his alma mater to an 8-5 record.
-The Red Raiders started extremely hot, a 7-0 start before losing the final five regular season games.
-Kingsbury, who calls the plays, was aided by the fact that Texas Tech already ran his Air Raid offense, so the pieces were in place for a fairly easy transition.
+Kliff Kingsbury did a terrific job at Texas Tech, leading his alma mater to an 8-5 record.
+The Red Raiders started extremely hot, flying out to a 7-0 start before losing the final five regular season games.
+Kingsbury, who serves as the offensive coordinator, was aided by the fact that Texas Tech already ran his Air Raid offense, so the pieces were in place for a fairly easy transition.
 However, he did replace the majority of the coaching staff.

-Like Helfrich, Scott Schafer was promoted at Syracuse after serving as a coordinator, and led the Orange to a 7-6 record.
+Like Helfrich, Scott Schafer took over at Syracuse after serving as a coordinator, and led the Orange to a 7-6 record.
 He had spent four seasons as defensive coordinator and was a fairly easy choice to replace Doug Marrone.

-Steve Addazio also posted a 7-6 record in his first season at Boston College, and he actually inherited plenty of experienced talent, despite the Eagles struggles under previous coach Frank Spaziani.
+Steve Addazio also posted a 7-6 record in his first season at Boston College, and he actually inherited plenty of talent, despite the Eagles struggles under previous coach Frank Spaziani.
 Quarterback Chase Rettig was a four-year starter.
-Senior tailback Andre Williams was a proven commodity (and Heisman Trophy candidate in 2012), and senior wideout Alex Amidon was coming off an All-ACC season.
-The lines were strong and defensively, the Eagles were fairly experienced.
+Senior tailback Andre Williams was a proven commodity, and senior wideout Alex Amidon was coming off a breakout, All-ACC season.
+The lines were strong and defensively, the Eagles were experienced.

 As for those that struggled, it was for a variety of reasons.
 Deficiencies in talent, a rash of injuries, schematic changes, etc... impacted the seasons at Wisconsin, Cal, NC State, Tennessee, Kentucky, Purdue, and Colorado respectively.